How the Stock Market Impacts the Economy and Financial Growth

 Interdependence vs. Independence

 Though the stock market and the economy are closely interrelated, they are not the same.
-Yes, the stock market really works by its own rules: It will continue its meteoric rise even while people are going down under AAA virus attacks.
+Yes, the stock market really works by its own rules: It will continue its meteoric rise even while people are going down under the AAA virus attacks.

 This disconnect is mostly a result of how the stock market prices future potential rather than current conditions.
 Investors, for example, concentrate on expected company earnings and potential growth industries at a remove from ongoing economic hardship.